Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Step 2 Start with one half square triangle and one square.

-Step 3 Using a rotary cutter, cut the half square triangle in half by cutting it diagonally from one corner to corner.
+Step 3 Using a rotary cutter, cut the half square triangle in half diagonally from one corner to the other.
 You have now cut the half square triangle into two halves of a QST.

-Using a rotary cutter, cut the square in half by cutting it diagonally from one corner to corner.
-You have now cut the square into two halves of a half square triangle.
+Using a rotary cutter, cut the plain square in half diagonally from one corner to the other.
+The square is now two half square triangles.

 Step 4 With right sides together, pair one of the QST halves with one of the half square triangle halves.
 Align them along their long edges.
 Stitch a 1/4 inch seam.